 Authorization: Bot YOUR_BOT_TOKEN

-If you have multiple price tiers (e.g., Basic at £29/month, Pro at £79/month), map each Stripe Price ID to a specific Discord role in a lookup table inside n8n.
+If you have multiple price tiers (for example, Basic at $29/month and Pro at $79/month), map each Stripe Price ID to a specific Discord role inside n8n.
 When a subscription event fires, extract the price ID, look up the correct role, and assign it.
 On upgrades, remove the old role and add the new one in the same workflow run.

-Stripe's dashboard has a webhook testing tool.
+Use Stripe's webhook testing tool in the dashboard.
 Trigger test events for each type and verify the correct role action happens in your Discord server.
-Pay special attention to the payment_failed flow — this is where most integrations break.
-Set up a test customer with a card that fails (Stripe provides test card numbers for this) and confirm the grace period logic fires correctly.
+Pay close attention to the payment_failed flow.
+Use Stripe's test card numbers to simulate a failed payment and confirm the grace period and removal logic fires correctly.

-- Discord user not found — the user left the server after subscribing.
-Your workflow needs to handle this gracefully, not crash.
+- Discord user not found: the user left the server after subscribing.
+Handle this gracefully in your workflow without crashing the execution.

-- Bot role hierarchy — your bot's role must be higher in the server hierarchy than the role it's trying to assign.
-This trips up nearly everyone on first setup.
+- Bot role hierarchy: your bot's role must be higher in the server role list than the role it is trying to assign.
+This is the most common first-time setup error.

-- Webhook signature verification — always verify Stripe's webhook signature in n8n to prevent spoofed events.
+- Webhook signature verification: always verify Stripe's webhook signature in n8n to block spoofed events.

-- Race conditions — two events firing simultaneously for the same customer.
-Add idempotency checks.
+- Race conditions: two events firing simultaneously for the same customer.
+Add idempotency checks in your workflow logic.

-This setup takes 3–4 hours to build correctly and requires a running n8n instance.
+This setup takes 3 to 4 hours to build correctly and requires a running n8n instance.
 If you have under 50 members and want something live today, LaunchPass or Whop are reasonable starting points.
-When you hit £2,000+ MRR or need custom logic (multiple tiers, trial periods, cohort-based access), the custom webhook approach pays for itself quickly — no revenue percentage, no platform dependency.
+Above $2,000 MRR or when you need custom logic for multiple tiers, trial periods, or cohort access, the custom webhook approach pays for itself quickly with no revenue percentage and no platform dependency.